mofosyne/QuickMathJS/userexamples.md

 a = 5
 ```

-### Test Case 3: Arithmetic, Multiplication and other basic operations with Variables
+### Arithmetic, Multiplication and other basic operations with Variables
 **Given:**
 ```
 a = 6